Filsan Abdi: Childhood and education

-Nadad project/TV
+Nabad project/TV

 Filsan created the Nabad ("peace") project as a response to the violence in Somali Region in August 2018 that surrounded the resignation of Abdi Mohamoud Omar, the president of Somali Region.
 Filsan saw Abdi as having been a dictator.
 The Nabad project, organising panel discussions in both Addis Ababa and Jigjiga, aimed to encourage communication among Somali region residents to "calm down all the flaming confusion and misconception".
 In her 2019 interview with Addis Standard, Filsan described the Somali people living in the Somali Region as wishing to be accepted as fully Ethiopian citizens, and in her view, unmotivated by the idea of a Greater Somalia.
 The Nabad project communicated extensively with the Qeerroos, including Jawar Mohammed, while remaining an independent project.

 One of the themes of Nabad was that, according to Filsan, the Hego youth armed by Abdi should be seen as having been brainwashed, not as enemies.
 Nabad organised community meetings with Hegos.
 Another theme was Oromo–Somali dialogue as part of a conflict resolution process.

 As part of the Nabad project, Filsan launched a satellite television stated, Nabad TV.
 In October 2019, she was the only woman head of a satellite television station according to BBC News.
 At the time, the station broadcast six hours daily in Somali.

-Ministership
+Ministership (2020–2021)

 In early 2020, Filsan held the status assigned by the Ethiopian federal government of a Goodwill Ambassador.

 Filsan became the Ethiopian federal Minister of Women, Children and Youth on 12 March 2020, replacing Yalem Tsegaye, who was last Tigray People's Liberation Front (TPLF) member to be purged from the Abiy Ahmed cabinet.
 Filsan became the youngest person in the cabinet.